ShaneCupid/IncomePredictor/README.md

-# Income Prediction Model
+# Income Level Prediction Model
 by: Shane C.

 ## Overview
-This project focuses on building a machine learning model that predicts the income level of individuals based on demographic and employment data.
-The project encompasses the entire machine learning workflow, including data preprocessing, model training, hyperparameter tuning, and evaluation, all within Jupyter Notebooks.
+This repository contains the machine learning project 'Income Level Prediction Model' which is designed to predict whether individuals earn above or below $50k.
+The project uses a dataset `income.csv` and is fully developed in a Jupyter Notebook `Main.ipynb`.

 ## Technologies Used
 - [Python 3](https://www.python.org/downloads/)